-(b) The Intermediate (50-70) Division, Junior League, and Senior League Divisions shall be governed by the Board of Directors of the local Little League.
+- (a) The Intermediate (50-70) Division is an extension of the local Little League to accommodate participants league ages 11 through 13.
+Junior League is an extension of the local Little League to accommodate participants league ages 13 and 14 with an exception for 12-year-old players as noted in Regulation IV(a); Senior League is an extension of the local Little League to accommodate participants league ages 13-16.
+NOTE 1: Intermediate (50-70) Division/Junior/Senior League: A local league may allow players to participate in two divisions.
+This allows the local league Board of Directors to place some or all 13 and 14 year olds in the Junior League Division AND/OR Senior League Division.
+NOTE 2: Intermediate (50-70) Division/Junior/Senior League players may participate in other baseball programs during the regular season and tournament subject to the provisions of Regulation IV. - (b) The Intermediate (50-70) Division, Junior League, and Senior League Divisions shall be governed by the Board of Directors of the local Little League.
 The Board of Directors of the local Little League shall elect a player agent and vice president for each division and shall approve the appointment of its managers and coaches annually.
 The president may manage, coach, or umpire provided he/she does not serve on the Protest Committee.
-The president of record or anyone who assumes the position or duties of president, on or after January 1 of the current year, is not eligible to serve as tournament team manager or coach.
+The president of record or anyone who assumes the position or duties of president, on or after January 1 of the current year, may be eligible for selection by the local league Board of Directors as tournament team manager or coach with approval from their respective District Administrator.
 The player agent shall not manage, coach, or umpire in his/her respective division.
 Vice president may manage, coach, or umpire provided they do not serve on the Protest Committee.